Cut-and-join operators in cohomological field theory and topological recursion: Cut-and-join operators for KW and BGW tau-functions

 For $\alpha\in \{0,1\}$ equation \eqref{cajalp} has a unique solution with a given initial condition $\tau_{\alpha}({\bf 0})=1$: \begin{theorem}[\cite{KSS,KS2}] \be \tau_{\alpha}=\exp\left({\hbar \widehat{W}_{\alpha}}\right)\cdot 1. \ee \end{theorem} Let us describe this solution in more detail. \begin{definition} We introduce a ${\mathbb Z}$ grading on the space of formal series in the variables ${\bf T}$ and $\hbar$ and differential operators on this space, by assigning \be \deg T_k =2k+1,\quad\quad \deg \frac{\p}{\p T_k} =-2k-1, \quad \quad \deg \hbar =0. \ee \end{definition} Then $\deg \widehat{J}_k =1-2k$, $\deg \widehat{L}_k = -2k$, and $\deg \widehat{W}_\alpha=2\alpha+1$.
 Let us consider the {\em topological expansion} of the tau-functions \be \tau_{\alpha}= \sum_{k=0}^\infty \tau_\alpha^{(k)}\hbar^k. \ee The coefficients $\tau_\alpha^{(k)}$ are homogenous polynomials in ${\bf T}$ of degree $(2\alpha+1)k$.
 By Theorem \ref{TKW} they satisfy a linear recursion relation. \begin{corollary} \be \tau_\alpha^{(k)} =\frac{\widehat{W}_\alpha}{k}\cdot \tau_\alpha^{(k-1)}. \ee \end{corollary}

 We call it the {\em algebraic topological recursion} to distinguish it from the Chekhov--Eynard--Orantin topological recursion considered in Section \ref{S4}.
 Operators $\widehat{W}_\alpha$ describe the change of topology, that's why slightly abusing notation we call such operators the {\em cut-and-join operators}.
-These operators consist of an infinite number of terms, however, on each step of the recursion \eqref{rec1} only a finite number of them contribute.
-Hence, the recursion is given by the action of the polynomial differential operators on a polynomials.
+These operators are given by infinite sums \eqref{CAJ1}, however, on each step of the recursion \eqref{rec1} only a finite number of terms contribute.
+Hence, the recursion is given by the action of the polynomial differential operators on polynomials.

 The main goal of this paper is to prove a generalization of Theorem \ref{TKW} and Corollary \ref{cor1} for a huge family of partition functions, related to cohomological field theories and the Chekhov--Eynard--Orantin topological recursion.